KetumKeton/Nixie-Tube-Driver-with-ESP8266/README.md

 - Microcontroller changed (from AT89C4051 to ESP8266)
 - Removed RS485 communication and added wi-fi.
 - Nixie Driver has drive 4 nixie tubes same time with 16 transistor.
-(Multiplexing)
+(Time Division Multiplexing)
 - Added Bitmap for better design pcb.
 - Changed package from DIP to SMD for manufacturing and size improvements.
 - HV and 12V input connected to external power supply (transformer)